 To be admitted to the online organizational leadership degree program, students must have completed two college-level math courses with a grade of C or better.
 Students may earn credits for prior coursework or life experience.
 Though most online programs are delivered asynchronously, some classes require specific meeting times.
 In addition to the standard NYU resources, online students have access to the virtual business library and online student assistance programs.
 Current students and graduates may also use NYU’s online career advancement programs.

-2 Arizona State University-Skysong
+2 Arizona State University-Online

 The online bachelor’s degree in organizational leadership features six start dates throughout the year.
-While the average student takes four years to complete the degree, there are two fast track options available, allowing students to finish in two-and-a-half years or three years.
+While the average student takes four years to complete the degree, there are two fast-track options available, allowing students to finish in two-and-a-half years or three years.
 Transfer students can halve the degree completion time through the institution’s transfer credit policy, which makes up to 64 credits eligible for transfer.
 For admission, incoming freshmen are required to have a 3.0 GPA.
 ASU offers programs for students who don’t meet the admission requirements, enabling them to improve their grades prior to applying.
 In addition to the resources available to on-campus students, online students have access to online career advisers and virtual career fairs.

 3 Ohio Christian University